Azure/azure-sdk-for-js/sdk/documentintelligence/ai-document-intelligence-rest/README.md

 console.log("operationId: ", operationId);
 console.log("model id: ", model.modelId);

+// (Optional) You can keep polling for the result which might take longer for the batch analysis which would incur costs.
+//            You can avoid this and can directly skip to retriving the result.
+// const poller = await getLongRunningPoller(client, initialResponse);
+// await poller.pollUntilDone();

-// 3.
-At a later time, you can retrieve the operation result using the operationId const batchModelId = "modelName10119";
+// 2.
+At a later time, you can retrieve the operation result using the operationId const operationId = "6fabe817-e8ec-4dac-af85-2d150e707faa";
-const operationId = "6fabe817-e8ec-4dac-af85-2d150e707faa";
-const output = await client .path("/documentModels/{modelId}/analyzeResults/{resultId}", batchModelId, operationId) .get();
+const output = await client .path("/documentModels/{modelId}/analyzeResults/{resultId}", "prebuilt-layout", operationId) .get();
 console.log(output);
 ```